k8ssandra/k8ssandra/docs/content/en/docs/topics/accessing-services/repair/_index.md

 http://REPAIR_DOMAIN/webui

-Upon receiving a request the Ingress Controller detects which application should be routed to by matching on the `Host` header.
-Upon finding a match it then forwards the request to the downstream system, in this case Reaper.

-_Note_ depending on the ingress there _may_ be a rule in place to redirect from a URL with the bare domain and no path to one with `/webui` appended.
-This is not guaranteed and is heavily dependent on the ingress controller in use.

 ## What can I do in Reaper?

 For details about the tasks you can perform in Reaper, see these topics in the